abondar24/abondar24/README.md

-- 👋 Hi, I’m @abondar24 - Senior Software Engineer working mainly on backend with some frontend (aboute 20% of my time).
+- 👋 Hi, I’m @abondar24 - Senior Software Engineer working mainly on backend with some frontend (about 20% of my time).
 - 👀 I’m interested in software architecture, system design, cloud and microservices.
-- 💞️ I’m looking to collaborate for building a really cool, reactive microservice application deployed on cloud having a modern looking front-end and mobile app(I know android a little)
+- 💞️ I’m looking forward to collaborate for building a really cool, reactive microservice application deployed on cloud having a modern looking front-end and mobile app(I know android a little)
 - 📫 How to reach me: my email is (abondar24@gmail.com) , also I am on telegram @spearhead_1

 <!---